leetgrind/MidTermNode/README.md

 Order 1 : 🍔 prepared
 Order 2 : 🍔 prepared

-🚀 Order 2 ready to pickup 🚀
+🚀 Order 2 ready to pickup 🚀 // All the items in Order number 2 are ready so the order is ready

 Order 0 : 🥪 prepared